 Course structureA five-day course that is run three times a year.
 The course comprises lectures and group exercises and is supported by visiting lectures in the field of military airworthiness.

 What you will learn

-- an understanding of the development of military airworthiness and its links to civilian airworthiness
+- Understand the development of military airworthiness and its links to civilian airworthiness,

-- an appreciation the key difference between the two approaches and the reasons
+- Appreciate the key difference between the two approaches and the reasons.

-- communication and understanding between the military and industry on the requirements and regulations for airworthiness.
+- Understand the communication between the military and industry on the requirements and regulations for airworthiness.